Speak with a Bike Tour Guide: 1-716-566-7908

 The Inclusive Value of Every Teen Treks Journey

 At TeenTreks, we believe in transparent pricing with no hidden fees.
-Your payment covers all aspects of the journey, ensuring a hassle-free adventure.
+Your payment covers all aspects of the journey, ensuring a hassle-free summer adventure.
 Additionally, as a not-for-profit organization, 100% of trip profits are reinvested into supporting youth outdoor programs.

 – Cliff Madell, Founder